Canelo to remain ‘super’ at middle and ‘regular’ at super-middle, say WBA

-In a statement this week, the World Boxing Association have confirmed Canelo Alvarez will remain a two-weight world champion.
+In a statement this week, the World Boxing Association has confirmed Canelo Alvarez will remain a two-weight world champion.

-At times in the past, the WBA encouraged boxers to give up a belt should they be able to secure a title in separate divisions.
+At times in the past, the WBA encouraged boxers to give up a belt should they secure a title in separate divisions.